Fantasy Town Name Generator

-Generate fantasy city names for capitals, ports, trade hubs, ruins, magical crossroads, and campaign maps.
+Generate fantasy town names for villages, trade towns, forest settlements, ports, border posts, and campaign maps.
 Each result includes lore.

 Lore

-A good fantasy city name should feel usable in dialogue and visible on a map.
-Cities are places of trade, rumor, danger, law, hunger, celebration, and secrets.
-Their names often come from landmarks, founders, gates, bridges, rivers, towers, markets, bells, harbors, or old magical events.
+A good fantasy town name should feel usable in dialogue and visible on a map.
+Towns are places of trade, rumor, danger, harvest, local law, old bridges, suspicious inns, and families who remember too much.
+Their names often come from landmarks, founders, gates, rivers, mills, woods, moors, towers, bells, crossings, harbors, or old magical events.
 A strong example should feel memorable without sounding borrowed.

 The generator now favors one strong name built from pronounceable syllables rather than first-and-last combinations.
 Shorter results can feel blunt or ancient, while longer names can feel courtly, strange, or ceremonial.
 The best result should be easy to say aloud and distinctive enough to carry a story without needing an added title.

-Culturally, city names draw from trade routes, defensive walls, migration, guild power, religious centers, and the practical reasons settlements become important.
-A strong city name should suggest what people do there.
-Do they bargain, worship, hide, rule, smuggle, learn, or survive?
-The lore provides a seed for districts, local tensions, rumors, and visual identity.
-The best city names make readers wonder what waits beyond the gate.
+Culturally, town names draw from trade routes, defensive walls, migration, guild power, religious centers, border roads, old farms, and the practical reasons settlements become important.
+A strong town name should suggest what people do there.
+Do they bargain, worship, hide, smuggle, harvest, heal, or survive?
+The lore provides a seed for local tensions, rumors, landmarks, and visual identity.
+The best town names make readers wonder what waits beyond the gate.

 When refining a generated result, read the name aloud and imagine how it would appear in dialogue, on a map, in a royal record, or in a campaign note.
 A useful fantasy name should be easy enough to remember but distinctive enough to suggest a culture for readers and players.
 You can also adjust spelling, shorten a result, or reuse the lore as a title, place note, clan motto, or rumor.
 The strongest names usually do more than sound interesting: they imply history, status, conflict, and a reason the character belongs in the world.